Mapped: How climate change affects extreme weather around the world

 Finding

-Decrease, less severe or less likely to occur"This multi-method study of high precipitation over parts of Mozambique, Zimbabwe, and parts of Zambia in February 2018 indicates decreased likelihood of such events due to climate change, but with substantial uncertainty based on the used observations and models."
+Decrease, less severe or less likely to occur"This multi-method study of high precipitation over parts of Mozambique, Zimbabwe and parts of Zambia in February 2018 indicates decreased likelihood of such events due to climate change, but with substantial uncertainty based on the used observations and models."

 Around 9% of the events and trends in the map were made less likely or severe by climate change.
 Unsurprisingly, this category is dominated by blizzards and cold extremes, but there are also cases where climate change has lessened the chances of other extremes – such as the high rainfall event in February 2018 over south-east Africa.